Nihal-Priyadarshi/Hacktoberfest2021/README.md

 * Add your name to the `CONTRIBUTORS.md` file
 * Add a profile page to the `profiles` directory
 * Create a file and write basic program that runs or you can do is just write "Hello, World" script in a language of your choice.
+Try to make real world programs using OOPS for the betterment of your concept.

-Choose one or all 3, make a pull request for your work and wait for it to be merged!
+Complete all these 3 tasks and make a pull request for your work and wait for it to be merged!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)